espocrm/documentation/user-guide/emails.md

 ## SMTP accounts

-Users can setup SMTP settings in Preferences as well as in their Personal Email Accounts.
-Administrator also can allow to use system SMTP (make it Shared).
+Users can setup SMTP settings in their Personal Email Accounts as well as in Preferences.
+Personal Email Accounts available at Emails tab > top-right menu > Personal Email Accounts.
+Administrator also can allow to use system SMTP (mark it as Shared).

-Users can have multiple SMTP accounts (since version 4.2.0).
-But email addresses user can use to send emails from are defined by email addresses of *User* record.
+Users can have multiple SMTP accounts.
+But email addresses user can use to send emails from are defined by email addresses of a *User* record.

 ## Working with Emails